Maximizing and Satisficing in Multi-armed Bandits with Graph Information: Theoretical Analysis of

-and the weakly competitive arms $\mathcal{W} \triangleq [n]\setminus (\mathcal{H}\cup \mathcal{N})$. \end{definition} As the name suggests, the arms in $\mathcal{H}$ are very competitive compared to $a^\ast$ and, as our theorem below will show, require several plays before they can be discarded.
-Note from the above definition that an arm is more likely to be part of this set if its mean is high (i.e., $\Delta_i$ is low) and its influence factor is high.
-Similarly, the non-competitive set is composed of arms whose means are not competitive with the best arm.
+and $\mathcal{N}_D \triangleq [n]\setminus \mathcal{H}_D$. \end{definition} As the name suggests, the arms in $\mathcal{H}$ are close to the optimal arm $a^*$ in mean (competitive compared to the optimal arm $a^\ast$) and requires several plays before they can be discarded, as shown in the theorem below.
+Note from the above definition that an arm is more likely to be part of this set if its mean is high (i.e., $\Delta_i$ is low) and its influence factor is low.
+Similarly, the non-competitive set is composed of arms whose means are not competitive with the optimal arm.

 Armed with these definitions, we are now ready to state our main theorem that characterizes the performance of \algoname{}.